-Let’s start by clarifying one point: the studio version of this song that you’ve heard on the radio a million times and played as a first dance at hundreds of wedding gigs is a shining example of one of the most banal, over-produced pop ballads of the last decade.
+Let’s start by clarifying one point about what is clearly Jamareo’s Motown moment: the studio version of ‘Just The Way You Are’ you’ve heard on the radio a million times and played as a first dance at hundreds of wedding gigs is a shining example of one of the most banal, over-produced pop ballads of the last decade.

 This live version, however, is barely recognisable as the same song; suddenly we’re treated to a swing 16th groove, brass section and a bass player who definitely knows what’s going on (see what I did there?).